dataqueenpend/Projects-/README.md

 Guided projects are the learning projects, which gave me the possibility to put my newly aquired Data Scientist skills to real-life problems, with a little assist from the creators of the DataCamp course.

+Kaggle Competitions projects are projects on Kaggle datasets.

+Real Life Projects, are samples of real life projects, which I was able to participate in.

 ### Guided projects